 5. Review

-5.1 This strategy is expected to be appropriate for the long-term but it will be reviewed every 2 years, and if necessary, more frequently to ensure it remains accurate and relevant.
+5.1 This policy on Reporting Breaches of the Law to the Pensions Regulator is expected to be appropriate for the long-term but it will be reviewed every 2 years to ensure it remains accurate and relevant.